tom-b13/schofield/docs/Epic A - Data model & migration.md

 **6.1.21 Generated Document Storage is Modelled**
 The schema must include a structure for generated documents with a stable identifier and output URI.

-**6.1.22 Transformation Rules are First-Class** Transformation rules must exist as a first-class schema component separate from questions, placeholders, and responses.

-**6.1.23 Cache of Computed Placeholder Values is Modelled (Optional)** If caching is enabled, a table for computed placeholder values must exist distinct from responses and placeholders.

-**6.1.24 Deterministic Join Contracts Are Encoded in Keys** Keys and indexes necessary to guarantee deterministic join evaluation for repeated inputs must be explicitly defined on the participating tables.
+**6.1.22 Deterministic Lookup Contracts Are Encoded in Keys** Keys and indexes necessary to guarantee **deterministic lookup** for repeated inputs must be explicitly defined on the participating tables (e.g., partial unique on `QuestionnaireQuestion.placeholder_code`, supporting indexes on `Response`).

-**6.1.25 Encryption at Rest Policy is Traceable to Columns** For every field marked encrypted in the model, there must be a corresponding entry in `outputs.encrypted_fields[]`.
+**6.1.23 Encryption at Rest Policy is Traceable to Columns** For every field marked encrypted in the model, there must be a corresponding entry in `outputs.encrypted_fields[]`.

-**6.1.26 Constraint/Index Definitions Live With Schema, Not Code Paths** All PK/FK/UNIQUE/CHECK constraints and indexes must be declared in schema/migration artefacts rather than embedded in application code.
+**6.1.24 Constraint/Index Definitions Live With Schema, Not Code Paths** All PK/FK/UNIQUE/CHECK constraints and indexes must be declared in schema/migration artefacts rather than embedded in application code.

-**6.1.27 Placeholder Uniqueness Encoded as a Constraint** Template placeholder uniqueness per template version must be enforced via a declared unique constraint rather than runtime checks.
+**6.1.25 Placeholder Uniqueness Encoded as a Constraint** **Placeholder code** uniqueness must be enforced via a declared **partial unique** constraint on `QuestionnaireQuestion.placeholder_code` (non-null values only), rather than runtime checks.

-**6.1.28 One-Response-Per-Question-Per-Submission Encoded as a Constraint** The “one response per question per submission” rule must be enforced by a composite unique constraint across the response table’s key fields.
+**6.1.26 One-Response-Per-Question-Per-Submission Encoded as a Constraint** The “one response per question per submission” rule must be enforced by a composite unique constraint across the response table’s key fields.

-**6.1.29 Deterministic Export Parity With ERD**
+**6.1.27 Deterministic Export Parity With ERD**
 A generated ERD parity export must structurally correspond to the ERD spec (same entities and relationships represented), as static artefacts alongside the schema.

 ## 6.2 Happy Path Contractual Acceptance Criteria